alex28sh/APIChangesAgent/README.md

 ## Results

-On a small bench of API changes `data/tests_spring_mini_filtered.json` the agent was able to fix 90% of the changes in 30 iterations.
+On a small bench of API changes `data/tests_spring_mini_filtered.json` the agent was able to fix 90% of the changes (gpt4.1 model) in 30 iterations.
 Results are collected in `data/results_mini_filtered.json` file.

 ## Benchmark collection